 - Overlooking compensation.
 Acting as a trustee can be a full-time job in some cases, so trustees are entitled to be paid for their services.
 However, the trustees and beneficiaries may not see eye-to-eye on the appropriate amount of payment.
 Unfortunately, disputes often arise after the trustee serves for several years without payment, then later requests compensation when the duties related to the trust increase.
 This problem can be avoided entirely by adding a fee provision into the trust instructions or discussing fees upfront when the trustee is appointed.

-Trusts and trustees are becoming involved in legal battles more and more frequently, especially if the documents used in the trust creation have not been reviewed by an experienced attorney.
+Trusts and trustees are becoming involved in legal battles more and more frequently, especially if the documents used in the trust creation have not been reviewed by an experienced estate planning attorney.
 Whether you have taken on the role of trustee or are still unsure whom to trust with this important obligation, our legal team can help protect your assets for years to come.
 Contact us today to speak to an attorney about your estate plan.